JakubTabor/Word2Vec_Gensim/README.md

 # Then "min count will be 2, so it gonna use sentence with min two words and last will be workers at 4, so it use four cpu's to work
 # Now I specify vocabulary for my model on my "review_text" and it will show progress after every 1000 word
 # Then I check default number of epochs, I check corpus size and now I gonna train my model with my text review "total_examples" will be corpus size
+# I save my model, so I can my trained model in future to use it on different dataset